SoundCompass: Navigating Target Sound Extraction With Effective Directional Clue Integration In Complex Acoustic Scenes: Introduction

 Target sound extraction (TSE) \cite{uss} refers to the task of selectively extracting a target audio source from a complex acoustic scene.
 TSE has gained increasing attention due to its wide range of practical applications in hearing aids \cite{hearing-aids}, augmented/virtual reality (AR/VR) \cite{vr-ar}, and teleconferencing \cite{teleconferencing}.
 In these scenarios, isolating a desired source from interfering signals and background noise is critical for both human perception and machine-based recognition.

-Recent studies in deep learning have investigated TSE using auxiliary clues that guide the model toward the target source.
+Recent studies have investigated TSE using auxiliary clues that guide the model toward the target source, particularly in deep learning-based frameworks.
 Illustrative auxiliary clues encompass class labels \cite{semantic-hearing, interaural}, text descriptions \cite{clapsep, language}, visual cues \cite{conceptbeam}, or their combinations \cite{multimodal}.
 In addition to these, the direction of arrival (DoA) has been utilized as a notable clue that leverages the spatial characteristic to isolate a target from interfering sources, irrespective of temporal or spectral attributes.

 The effective use of DoA clues hinges not only on selecting input features that describe the spatial aspects of multichannel signals but also on the clue-fusion architecture in which DoA clues are articulated and integrated with these input features.
 With respect to input features, prior work \cite{rezero, ssdq} has focused on manually designed features such as inter-channel phase differences (IPD) or inter-channel level differences (ILD), which improve TSE performance compared to using raw waveforms or complex spectrogram input.
 Nevertheless, they might lose essential spatial information, and whether such features are the optimal choice for capturing spatial relationships remains an unresolved issue.